mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

-# Chart creation
+# Chart generation
-This tutorial introduces you to AI-generated chart creation using Vizro-AI.
-It explains the basics to creating a plotly chart that can be included in a Vizro dashboard, giving you the knowledge to explore the Vizro and Vizro-AI packages further.
+This tutorial introduces you to chart generation using Vizro-AI.
+It explains the basics of creating a plotly chart that can be added to a Vizro dashboard.
+When you have followed it, you are set up to explore the Vizro and Vizro-AI packages further.

 <!-- vale off -->
 ### 1. Install Vizro and its dependencies